omerfarukkpala/KodluyoruzFirstRepo/README.md

-# kodluyoruzfirstrepo
+# Kodluyoruz First Repo Starter
 ## Starter
 ## Kodluyoruz's first repository.

-The first repository I opened within the scope of the Kodluyoruz Training.
+### The first repository I opened within the scope of the Kodluyoruz Training.

-This repository is created as the first repository within the [Kodluyoruz](http://kodluyoruz.org) training.
+##### This repository is created as the first repository within the [Kodluyoruz](http://kodluyoruz.org) training.
 It includes a README file and an index.html.

 ![Kodluyoruz](https://raw.githubusercontent.com/Kodluyoruz/taskforce/git/git/markdown-nedir-nasil-kullaniriz-/figures/kodluyoruz_logo.jpg)